What is the Return to Work Program?

 Your supervisor and RTW Liaison will first seek to modify your usual job tasks so that you can continue to do all or most of your regular job assignments.
 If your job cannot be modified sufficiently to be compatible with the restrictions, you may be assigned to a different job within or outside your directorate.

 Will the job I am placed in under the Return to Work Program become my new job?

-Most employees with permanent restrictions return to their usual assignment.
-But some permanently restricted employees, because of the severity of restrictions, may not be able to return to their former job.
+Most employees with permanent restrictions return to their usual assignment; but some, because of the severity of restrictions, may not be able to return to their former job.
 In that case, efforts will be made to find a suitable alternate position; one in which restrictions can be accommodated.
-Permanent accommodation of medical restrictions will require a formal accommodation review involving the Disability Management Team, your payroll supervisor, your RTW Liaison and an upper management representative from your payroll organization.
+Permanent accommodation of medical restrictions will require a formal accommodation review involving the DMT, your payroll supervisor, your RTW Liaison and an upper management representative from your payroll organization.

 Your directorate RTW Liaison can provide information about the program.
 Your payroll supervisor should know who your RTW Liaison is, or you may download the list of RTW Liaisons.

 You can also contact the RTW Coordinator in Health Services at 1-925-423-0591, or Staff Relations at 1-925-422-9501.

 Whom can I contact if I disagree with an accommodation decision?